 A few days ago Kobus suggested he use GDL in bacon production.
-At first I was skeptical, but the more I think about it, the more excited I become.
+At first, I was sceptical, but the more I think about it, the more excited I become.
 I have for years maintained that bacon should be produced made in conjunction with an acidification of the meat matrix.
-My primary reasoning was that in micro control, everything works better under slightly more acidic conditions.
-(Nitrite’s Anti-Microbial action) It will also accelerates drying.
+My primary reasoning was that in micro-control, everything works better under slightly more acidic conditions.
+(Nitrite’s Anti-Microbial action) It will also accelerate drying.

 Understanding its activity

 “GDL is a cyclic compound that releases gluconic acid slowly when the GDL is hydrated with the meat moisture.
 When GDL is added to the meat mix, the product must be stuffed and processed immediately, before significant acid formation.
 The rate of acid generation is dependent upon moisture content and temperature.”
 (Processing Procedure)

 The problem with a more acidic meat matrix is that it will cause an increased depletion of nitrites which will affect curing.
 In conventional bacon production way around that is to add the acidifiers at the end of the tumbling phase.